Oldbury, West Midlands: Industry and commerce

 The town has seen a large expansion in retail since 1980.
 In October 1980, JSainsbury opened one of its first SavaCentre hypermarkets in Oldbury town centre.
 Twenty years later, it was rebranded as a traditional Sainsbury's store as the SavaCentre side of the business was phased out.
 A Toys "R" Us superstore at Birchley Island opened in October 1988 but the retail chain went out of business in 2018.
 Oldbury Green Retail Park was built next to the town's ring road in the mid-1990s.
 Homebase relocated there from its 1980s purpose-built store, which Gala Bingo subsequently took over.

 Due to the socio-economics of Sandwell, the area has a number of social housing organisations such as Black Country Housing Group which has been operating in Sandwell since its relocation from Birmingham in the 1980s.

 In October 2013, the commercial radio station Free Radio moved its local operations for the Black Country and Shropshire from Wolverhampton to new studios at Black Country House.

+The town has retained a prominence in the chemical industry, with major works still located at Rood End and Langley Green (formerly Albright and Wilson); as well as several smaller sites nearer to the town centre.

 Transport links

 Rail

 For over thirty years, there were three railway stations in the parish with the name Oldbury; only one is still open, but under a new name.
 The surviving one, on the Stour Valley Line at Bromford Road, has existed since the 1850s.
 It was originally called Oldbury & Bromford Lane, then Oldbury, and since 1984, Sandwell & Dudley.

 The second nearest railway station to the centre of Oldbury is Langley Green on the Stourbridge Extension Line, now the Birmingham to Worcester via Kidderminster Line.
-It opened in April 1867 and was originally called Langley Green & Rood End.
-However, a short half-mile long branch line, the Oldbury Railway, was linked to the station with its own (third) platform; this opened in November 1884 and Langley Green & Rood End was renamed Langley Green.
+It opened in April 1867 and was originally called Langley Green & Rood End, until a short half-mile long branch line, the Oldbury Railway, was linked to the station with its own (third) platform; this opened in November 1884 and the station was renamed Oldbury & Langley Green.
 The Oldbury Railway, which also linked to Albright and Wilson, had both a passenger station, named Oldbury, on Halesowen Road; and a goods station, at the Birmingham Canal Navigations wharf in Oldbury.
 Passenger services ran to Oldbury station until March 1915; and the line closed completely other than as a freight line for Albright and Wilson.
 All traces of its viaduct and embankment beyond Tat Bank Road were destroyed in 1964 when the M5 motorway was built.
-However until recently a short stub of the line to Oldbury remained in situ but out of use.
+A short stub of the line to Oldbury remained in situ but out of use.